 Zum Hauptinhalt springen

-Kommunistische Plattform der Partei DIE LINKE
+Kommunistische Plattform der Partei Die Linke

 On the founding of the new party THE LEFT